Perpetually Dominating Large Grids: Eternally Dominating Finite Grids

 \subsection{A First Upper Bound: Full Boundary Cover}

-Initially, we place our guards on nodes belonging to $V(t) = D_t \cap (P_{m}\Box P_n)$ for some value of $t$.
+Initially, we place our guards on vertices belonging to $V(t) = D_t \cap (P_{m}\Box P_n)$ for some value $t \in \mathbb{Z}_5$.
 Unlike the approach in \cite{Chang}, we do not force inside any guards lying outside the boundary of $P_m \Box P_n$.
-Since a sequence of attacks may force the guards to any $V(t)$ or $V'(t)$ placement (i.e., for any value of $t$), we pick an initial placement (say $V(t_1)$), for which $|V(t_1)| = \lceil \frac{mn}{5} \rceil$ holds, to make sure that there are enough guards to maintain domination while transitioning from one placement to the next.
-By Lemma~\ref{lem:Vt}, there exists such a placement.
-Moreover, we cover the whole boundary by placing a guard on each boundary or corner node with no guard on it (see Figure~\ref{fig:init}; the gray nodes denote the places where the extra guards are placed).
-We refer to any of these added guards as a \emph{boundary guard}.
+Since a sequence of attacks may force the guards to any $V(t)$ or $V'(t)$ placement, i.e., for any value of $t$, we pick an initial guard placement, say $V(t_1)$, for which $|V(t_1)| = \lceil \frac{mn}{5} \rceil$ holds, to make sure that there are enough guards to maintain domination while transitioning from one placement to the next.
+By Lemma~\ref{lem:Vt}, such a placement exists.
+Moreover, we cover the whole boundary by placing a guard on each unoccupied boundary or corner vertex.
+For an example, see Figure~\ref{fig:init}: black cells stand for guards which are members of a $D_t$ placement, whereas shaded cells denote the places where the extra guards are put.
+We refer to each of these added guards as a \emph{boundary guard}.
 This concludes the initial placement of the guards.

 The guards now follow Rotate-Square limited within the grid boundaries.
 For grid regions lying far from the boundary, Rotate-Square is applied in the same way as in the infinite grid case.
-For pattern square repetitions happening near the boundary or the corners, Rotate-Square's new placement demands can be satisfied by performing shifts of boundary guards.
-In other words, when a guard needs to step out of the boundary, another guard steps inside to replace him, while the boundary guards between them shift one step on the boundary.
-An example can be found in Figure~\ref{fig:shift} depicting a step of our strategy (from the black to the dark gray placement).
-Let us examine the designated window at the top of the boundary.
-Non-boundary guards move from the black to the dark gray positions, while boundary guards (in light gray) take a step rightward to make room for the dark gray guard moving in at the left and cover the black guard leaving the boundary at the right.
-Finally, black to dark gray transitions, where both nodes are on the boundary, mean the corresponding guards there simply do not move; there is no need to swap them.
-Overall, we refer to this slightly modified version of Rotate-Square as \emph{Finite Rotate-Square}.
+For guard moves happening near the boundary or the corners, Rotate-Square's new placement demands can be satisfied by performing \emph{shifts of boundary guards}.
+In other words, a guard may need to step \emph{out of} the boundary, because he is (a cousin of) a pattern guard.
+Then, another guard steps \emph{into} the boundary to replace him, while the boundary guards between the into and out-of cells shift one step on the boundary.
+An example can be found in Figure~\ref{fig:shift-boundary-0}, where we partially view the area near the bottom-left corner of a finite grid.
+The circles enclose repetitions of the pattern square movement.
+We focus our attention in the following two cases. \begin{itemize} \item Guard transitions within the boundary: As indicated in the leftmost column in Figure~\ref{fig:shift-boundary-0}, to follow the pattern move, the two black guards have to move downward.
+However, since their movement does not force them outside the boundary and the boundary is fully occupied, there is no need to move in this case.
+We demonstrate this by removing the arrows in Figure~\ref{fig:shift-boundary-1}.